The Only Pediatric Emergency Department in Orange County

 Should a child need an MRI, CT scan or surgery, each of these services is located within steps of the Emergency Department for the convenience of our families and in order to provide our patients the fastest service possible.

 If your child needs immediate medical attention and you cannot safely transport your child to the hospital, please call 911 immediately.
-Families may request to be taken to CHOC Children’s by ambulance.
+Families may request to be taken to CHOC Children’s Hospital in Orange by ambulance.

 Injury Prevention for Children: Amy Waunch, RN, CHOC Children's